© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 · Establish organizational roles to manage ethics

-· Schedule ongoing assessment of ethics requirements
+· Schedule an ongoing assessment of ethics requirements

 · Establish required operating values and behaviors